BrainJS/brain.js/src/layer/README.md

 ### Layer Composition
-A layer can be very simple, like `Random` or `Add`, but layers can also be described as "layers of layers".
+A layer can be very simple, like `Random` or `Add`, but "compound layers" can also be described as "layers of layers".
 Layer Example:
 ```js
 import { FeedForward, layer } from 'brain.js';